violinist-dev/docs/content/always-direct.md

   },
   "extra": {
     "violinist": {
-      "always_update_all": 1
+      "always_allow_direct_dependencies": 1,
+      "check_only_direct_dependencies": 0,
+      "allow_list": [
+        "third/module"
+      ]
     }
   }
 }
 {{< /highlight >}}

-This means that this update strategy will create a pull request for you in all of these scenarios:
+This means that this update strategy will create a pull request for you in these scenarios:

-- If your project requires package `vendor/package1` and there is a new version of `vendor/package1`.
+- When there is a new version of a direct dependency (for example `vendor/package1`).
-- If your project requires package `vendor/package1` which in turn requires `vendor/package2`, and there is no new version of `vendor/package1`, but there is a new version of `vendor/package2`.
+- When there is a new version of the indirect dependency `third/module`.
-- If your project requires package `vendor/package1` which in turn requires `vendor/package2` which in turn requires `vendor/package3`, and there are no new versions for `vendor/package1` or `vendor/package2`, but there is a new version of `vendor/package3`.

-Either way, if there were packages updated, they will all be bundled in the same merge request, and not in separate merge requests per package.
+But not if there is an update available for another indirect dependency without it also being an update available for a direct dependency.